 What’s more, you’ll be shaving off the valuable guard hairs that help to prevent sunburn.

-While the idea of shaving or trimming your Pug’s fur might seem tempting to manage the shedding problem, you’ll definitely be creating more problems than you’ll solve.
+While shaving or trimming your Pug’s fur might seem tempting to manage the shedding problem, you’ll create more problems than you’ll solve.

-Most importantly, the dog will be unable to regulate its temperature, and so will be much more prone to overheating.
-This, as we know, is already a big problem for Pugs; so don’t make it any worse.
+Most importantly, the dog will be unable to regulate its temperature and much more prone to overheating.
+This, as we know, is already a big problem for Pugs, so don’t make it any worse.

-The long and the short of it is that Pugs do shed, and they shed lots.
-This is something well known about the breed and is entirely genetic.
+The long and the short of it is that Pugs shed, and they shed lots.
+This is something well-known about the breed and is entirely genetic.